-What is it about the winter that makes us want to stay in bed and sleep more?
+What is it about the fall and winter that make us want to stay in bed and sleep more?
 We all know that with the colder weather and shorter days, the tendency to feel fatigued and want to crawl in bed is high.
 But experts say our basic sleep needs don’t actually change between the seasons.
 In fact, too much sleep can be just as damaging to certain areas of your health as not enough sleep.1

 Why does the colder weather make us feel this way then?
 The primary reason we may feel more tired and sleepy during the winter has to do with a change in melatonin production.
 Melatonin is our master sleep hormone, and it gets produced mainly by the pineal gland in the brain in response to darkness.